ray-project/ray/doc/source/cluster/autoscaling.rst

 The Ray Cluster Launcher will automatically enable a load-based autoscaler.
 The scheduler will look at the queue of resource shape demands from the cluster (e.g., there might be 10 tasks queued each requesting ``{"GPU": 4, "CPU": 16}``), and tries to add the minimum set of nodes that can fulfill these resource demands.
 When nodes are idle for more than a timeout, they will be removed, down to the ``min_workers`` limit.
 The head node is never removed.

 To avoid launching too many nodes at once, the number of nodes allowed to be pending is limited by the ``upscaling_speed`` setting.
 By default it is set to ``1.0``, which means the cluster can grow in size by at most ``100%`` at a time (doubling in size each time).
 This fraction can be set to as high as needed, e.g., ``99999`` to allow the cluster to quickly grow to its max size.
-You can also set ``upscaling_initial_num_ndoes: N`` (default is 5) to increase the initial number of nodes launched when scaling up.

 In more detail, the autoscaler implements the following control loop:

  1. It calculates the number of nodes required to satisfy all currently pending tasks, actor, and placement group requests.
- 2. If the number of nodes required divided by the number of current nodes exceeds ``1 + upscaling_speed``, and the number of nodes to add exceeds ``upscaling_initial_num_nodes``, then the number of nodes launched will be limited by that threshold.
+ 2. If the number of nodes required divided by the number of current nodes exceeds ``1 + upscaling_speed``, then the number of nodes launched will be limited by that threshold.
  3. If a node is idle for a timeout (5 minutes by default), it is removed from the cluster.

 The basic autoscaling config settings are as follows: